Polybenzimidazole

 Polybenzimidazole (PBI, short for poly[2,2’-(m-phenylen)-5,5’-bisbenzimidazole]) fiber is a synthetic fiber with a very high decomposition temperature.
-It does not exhibit a melting point, it has exceptional thermal and chemical stability, and it does not readily ignite.
-It was first discovered by American polymer chemist Carl Shipp Marvel in the pursuit of new materials with superior stability, retention of stiffness, toughness at elevated temperature.
+It does not exhibit a melting point, does not readily ignite, and has exceptional thermal and chemical stability.
+It was first discovered in 1961, by American polymer chemist Carl Shipp Marvel in the pursuit of new materials with superior stability, retention of stiffness, and toughness at elevated temperature.
 Due to its high stability, polybenzimidazole is used to fabricate high-performance protective apparel such as firefighter's gear, astronaut space suits, high temperature protective gloves, welders’ apparel and aircraft wall fabrics.
 Polybenzimidazole has been applied as a membrane in fuel cells.

 History

 Discovery

 Brinker and Robinson first reported aliphatic polybenzimidazoles in 1949.
 However the discovery of aromatic polybenzimidazole, which shows excellent physical and chemical properties, was generally credited to Carl Shipp Marvel in the 1950s.
 The Material Laboratory of Wright Patterson Air Force Base approached Marvel.
 They were looking for materials suitable for drogue parachutes which could tolerate short-time mechanical stress.
 However, the thermal resistance of all known filaments at that time was inadequate.
 The original search concentrated on aromatic condensation polymers but the amide linkage proved to be weak link for the aim of maximal thermal stability of the polymer, whereas Marvel's research focused on condensation polymers with aromatic and heteroaromatic repeating units.
 This progressively led to the discovery of polybenzimidazole.